What is email marketing?

 And when you're asking for someone's email address, that goes a long way.

 You can even go a step further and tell people when they can expect messages from you.
-This may change depending on the email list you use (we'll talk about those more later), but it's still helpful information.
+This may change depending on the email list you use, but it's still helpful information.

 It's ultimately up to you whether you discuss information like that on your site.
 But from a transparency standpoint, it couldn't hurt!